bhuvi723/major-project/README.md

-# FinDash - Financial Web Application
+# CapitalCurve - Financial Web Application

-FinDash is a comprehensive financial web application built with Flask and Plotly Dash.
+CapitalCurve is a comprehensive financial web application built with Flask and Plotly Dash.
 It provides portfolio management, stock and mutual fund tracking, portfolio optimization, SIP calculation, and an AI-powered chatbot for financial advice.

 ## Features